Andrej Plenković: Economy

+Corruption allegations

+His government has been affected by numerous corruption scandals.
+Between 2016 and 2023, some 30 ministers involved in scandals were excluded from the government.
+In most cases, it was the media that revealed the corruption of government members.

+In 2023, he passed a controversial law against whistle-blowers, making the work of journalists more difficult.
+Under this new law, the disclosure by journalists of information from police investigations is now a criminal offence punishable by several years in prison.
+Several thousand journalists have signed a petition against this law.
+Many opposition politicians and media outlets felt that the aim of the law was to cover up political corruption.

+Added to this was the controversial appointment of Prosecutor General Ivan Turudić, suspected of colluding with suspects and defendants in criminal cases, and criticized by the opposition for his closeness to the HDZ.

+Plenković and Prosecutor General Ivan Turudić have also attempted to block the European Public Prosecutor's Office (EPPO), which is responsible for investigating cases of corruption and fraud involving EU funds, claiming that it is not competent to deal with the numerous investigations it has launched against Croatian politicians and civil servants.

 Foreign policy

 After attending his first European Council summit on 20 October 2016, in an address to the Croatian Parliament, Plenković said that "there is no need for Croatia to build border fences".
 Plenković's first official foreign visit was to Sarajevo, Bosnia and Herzegovina on 28 October 2016.
 Plenković said that his government will support Bosnia and Herzegovina on its path towards membership in the European Union.
 Discussions were held regarding the political rights of Bosnian Croats, mostly in terms of bringing their political rights to the level enjoyed by Bosniaks and Bosnian Serbs.
 In November, he visited Ukraine where he met with Prime Minister Volodymyr Groysman.
 Plenković expressed support for a peaceful reintegration of the areas of Ukraine under the control of pro-Russian rebels.
 The two governments established a working group to share Croatia's experience with the reintegration of eastern Slavonia in 1998.
 The Russian Ministry of Foreign Affairs commented that the visit "raised serious concerns in Russia".

 On 29 June 2017, the Arbitral Tribunal on the border dispute between Slovenia and Croatia ruled in favour of Slovenia regarding its access to international waters.
 The decision was welcomed by the Slovenian Government, and dismissed by the Croatian Government as not legally binding.
 Croatia withdrew from the arbitration process in 2015, during the premiership of Zoran Milanović, after a leaked tape showed the Slovenian judge in the case exchanging confidential information with Slovenian officials.
 Plenković called for bilateral talks to resolve the issue, while Slovenia insists on the implementation of the arbitral decision.
 The European Commission announced that it will remain neutral in the border dispute.